 The index file has the same name as its data file and a member type of INDEX.
 Indexes can provide faster access to specific observations, particularly when you have a large data set.

-The purpose of SAS indexes is to optimize WHERE expressions and to facilitate BY-group processing.
+The purpose of SAS indexes is to optimise WHERE expressions and facilitate BY-group processing.

 Extended attributes are defined on a data set or on a variable that is user-defined metadata.
 For example, you can store a description of a variable or the formula used to produce the variable value or save a URL that specifies information about your data set.